almibe/ligature-in-memory/README.md

-# ligature-in-memory
+# ligature-keyvalue
-An in-memory implementation of Ligature.
+An key value store api for Ligature that also contains an in-memory implementation.
-It does this by making use of immutable Scala collections and Monix atomic primitives.
+It does this by making use of immutable Scala collections.
 See https://github.com/almibe/ligature for more information.

 | Prefixes | Description           | Scodec Pseudocode                                            | Description                                                                        |